JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

   - Number of transactions: 5
 ```

-Note that all transactions are stored in their original currency, as can be seen, if we print the `transaction` field.
+Note that all transactions are stored in their original currency, as can be seen if we print the `transaction` field.

 ```jldoctest currency
 julia> b.transaction